 Whenever you’re dieting, there’s only one positive thing that you’re focused on – the pounds that get shed.
 Everything else suddenly feels burdensome ,annoying and even depressing.
-Killing depression from dieting is a must for weight loss success.
+You can learn ways how to avoid dieting depression in easy steps.

 When dieting you mentally protest at the thought of having to give up your favorite foods and reduce your food portion sizes.
 You may even feel sluggish for a while because your body is used to living off of sugar rushes and then crashing until your energy levels are up again.

 Sometimes, even the pounds don’t fall off – and you’re left feeling desperate, sad and anxious about whether or not you’ll ever get to where you want to be in terms of weight loss goals.

 You can have the most perfect nutrition and exercise program imaginable – and implement them day after day without fail.
 But without the right frame of mind, you’ll eventually falter and this can be devastating.

 There are certain things you can do to prevent a mental lapse where you give in to your negative feelings.
 You have to be your own motivational coach – no one else can do this.

 Learn how to avoid depression from dieting by :

 - Take It One Day at a Time

 For most people dieting is a ritual that they repeat year after year.
 It’s not a daily or monthly commitment yet.
 It’s simply a process they put themselves through to prove to themselves that they’re trying to get healthy.
 Regular exercise is essential to improving your mood along with toning your body.

 Nobody wants to see you keep the weight on.
 Everyone Is cheering you on.
 So the pressure mounts for you to succeed.
 You might start off determined to begin on your diet on random day.
 But it’s short-lived because you’re looking at the diet like it’s a challenge.
 You have to give your body time to get used to a new way of eating and exercise regimen that you’ve put it on.